KunalMGupta/NeuralMeshFlow/README.md

 ## Setting up NMF on your machine

 The entire code is [containerized](https://www.docker.com/resources/what-container).
-This makes setting up NMF is swift and easy.
+This makes setting up NMF swift and easy.
 Make sure you have nvidia-docker and Docker CE [installed](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker) on your machine before going further.

+## NOTE: This repo is under construction.
+Thanks for your intersts, please check again in a few days or mail me your queries!